Maine governor expands access to abortion later in pregnancy

 “I do want to recognize that another mother might not make the choice that I did, but I would never seek to take that decision away from her,” Peirce said.

-The Rev. Jane Field of the Maine Council of Churches said that the group’s more than 400 congregations support the bill rather than a one-size-fits-all approach to abortion.
+The Rev. Jane Field of the Maine Council of Churches said that the group’s more than 400 congregations support the flexibility of the new law rather than a one-size-fits-all approach to abortion.

 “We do not believe that anyone should be forced to remain pregnant by the government against the advice of their own doctor,” Field said.